nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 This assertion checks that an id has been generated and that first name and last name are correct.

+It uses a regular expression, as the id varies (Pattern Matching Rules "Matches").

 Writing the assertion that way makes it readable, but not flexible as far as the field order is concerned.
 One can use @JsonPropertyOrder annotation in the resource class to force a fixed order.

 ![Body single assertion]({{ site.baseurl }}/images/jmeter/09.PNG "Body single asertion")